Crystal0404/mixin-config/README.md

+# Current Status

+Most of its functions have already been completed...

+But at the moment CaffeineMC has no demand for it,

+If you are interested in its features, please send me an email `syh040325[at]163[dot]com`

 # CaffeineConfig

 CaffeineConfig is a mixin configuration manager that allows both the user and other mods to configure what mixins should